draczer01/Crypto_Reflex/README.md

 ```

 ## Config
-Create a config file in `config.ini` with definition of your exchange and portfolio percentages, and theshold (percent) that rebalancing is needed.
+Create a config file in `config.ini` with the definition of your exchange and portfolio percentages, and theshold (percent) that rebalancing is needed.
 An example config file is included at `config.ini.example` but below is all you need:

 ```